 - 1/4 teaspoon salt

 - 3 cups milk (I used 1%)

 - 1/2 cup dried cherries

-- Heat the butter in the pressure cooker pot for 2 to 3 minutes.
-Stir in the rice and cook, stirring frequently, until rice becomes opaque, about 3 to 4 minutes.
+- Select Sauté.
+Melt the butter in the pressure cooking pot, then add the rice and cook, stirring frequently, until rice becomes opaque, about 3 to 4 minutes.

-- Serve topped with additional brown sugar, sliced almonds and a splash of milk.
+- Serve topped with additional brown sugar, a dash of cinnamon, sliced almonds, and a splash of milk.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 299Total Fat: 7gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 20mgSodium: 189mgCarbohydrates: 55gFiber: 3gSugar: 30gProtein: 6g

 Nutrition information is calculated by Nutritionix and may not always be accurate.